frnsys/news-desert-model/doc.md

 - `valuationMultiplier`: influences the cost of buying a publisher
 - `ownershipLimit`: maximum amount of consolidation allowed
 - `economy`: general economic health multiplier
+- `subsidy`: subsidy to all publishers
+- `platformAdTax`: tax on ad revenue for platforms that is redistributed to publishers

+## Charts

+The charts included in the model are:

+- `coverage`: On average, what percent of relevant publishers cover events in a cell.
+Say an event happens in a cell, and that cell is in 10 publishers' coverage area.
+If only one of those publishers covered the event, then `coverage=1/10`.
+- `users`: What percent of the population are on platforms
+- `concen`: How concentrated publisher ownership is.
+Values closer to 1 mean more concentrated, with `concen=1` indicating that one person owns all publishers.
+- `profit`: Average profit motive across publishers, `profit=1` means all publishers are completely motivated by profit.
+- `publishers`: Number of (non-bankrupt) publishers
+- `revenue_a`: Total amount of ad revenue, across all publishers
+- `revenue_s`: Total number of subscription revenue, across all publishers
+- `subsidy`: Total subsidy received, across all publishers
+- `platformAdRev`: Total platform ad revenue

+Other measurements:

+- `deserts`: How many cells have no coverage; i.e. if an event occurs, no relevant publisher covers it.
+Note: this does not necessarily mean there is no relevant publisher for that cell, just that they neglect to report on it.

+To clarify, a publisher is "relevant" for a given cell if that cell is in that publisher's coverage area.

 ## Questions